-University honors black players dismissed from team in 1969
+University of Wyoming marks 1969 ouster of black players

 “To me, the disappointment, my greatest disappointment, is I never had a clear understanding of his mindset.
 I never had a clear understanding of what compelled him to act against, as I understood years later, some of the wishes of his coaches,” Black 14 member Guillermo Hysaw said.

 Eight of the 14 were starters.
-Eaton’s legacy isn’t confined to the Black 14 episode but ruination of the program, Black 14 member John Griffin said.
+Eaton’s legacy isn’t confined to the Black 14 episode, Black 14 member John Griffin said.

 “He destroyed the Cowboys football team for a decade or so.
 He is the one who prevented blue-chip players from coming here,” Griffin said.
 “That was on him, not us.”

-Note: This story has been corrected to show Kaepernick played for San Francisco 49ers, not Giants.